Htaborda/FlickrGallery/README.txt

-An assembled (debug version) APK is enclosed at the same level of this file.
+For convenience, an assembled (debug version) APK is enclosed at the same level of this file.